Shiby-Mathew/Logo-Maker/README.md

 ## Description

 ```
-This appliction generates a logo and save that in .svg format using user's input.
-This application built in Node.js and takes user input from command-line.The application prompts the user to select a color and a shape, provide text for the logo, and save the generated SVG to a `.svg` file.
+This appliction generates a logo and saves it in .svg format, with user's input.
+This application is built using Node.js and takes user input from command-line.The application prompts the user to select color and shape, provides text for the logo and saves the generated SVG to a `.svg` file.

 ```